 Bachelor's degree (or MA) with a GPA of at least 3.0 on a 4.0 scale, or 80 on a 100-point scale

-As a student in this program, you will take an active role in developing and field-testing practical and innovative solutions to crucial development challenges that combine technological, cultural, psychological, and economic-behavioral dimensions.
+As a student in this program, expect to take an active role in developing and field-testing practical and innovative solutions to crucial development challenges.
+These solutions will combine technological, cultural, psychological, and economic-behavioral dimensions.